rajindu0x/rajindu0x.github.io/_posts/2023-03-11-MarketDump.md

 We have got informed that a hacker managed to get into our internal network after pivoting through the web platform that runs in public internet.
 He managed to bypass our small product stocks logging platform and then he got our costumer database file.
 We believe that only one of our costumers was targeted.
 Can you find out who the customer was?

 ## Analysis:
 We are provided with a zip file.
-Upon unzipping we are given a pcap file.
+Upon unzipping the zip we are given a pcap file.
 Let's open it with Wireshark.
 ![pcap analysis with wireshark](/assets/img/posts/marketdump/pcap_wireshark.png)

 The pcap contains only 2868 packets.
 It should be easy to analyze :)